Wahoo KICKR v5 Review: The Golden Standard of Smart Bike Trainers

 The carry handle is super useful because I don’t have a permanent place for my trainer.
 It makes it easily portable.

-Furthermore, KICKR doesn’t take up much space with folded legs.
-So, fits a closet or under a bed.
+Furthermore, with folded legs, KICKR doesn’t take up much space.
+It fits in a closet or under a bed.

 Ride Impressions